getanteon/anteon/README.md

         Use this for `multipart/form-data` Content-Type.

-        Accepts list of `form-field` object structured as below;
+        Accepts list of `form-field` objects, structured as below;
         ```json
         {
             "name": [field-name],